insongkim/PanelMatch/README.md

 # PanelMatch: Matching Methods for Causal Inference with Time-Series Cross-Section Data [![Build Status](https://travis-ci.org/insongkim/PanelMatch.svg?branch=master)](https://travis-ci.org/insongkim/PanelMatch)

-This R package provides a set of methodological tools that enable researchers to apply matching methods to time-series cross-section data.
+This R package provides a set of methodological tools that enable researchers to apply matching methods to time-series cross-sectional data.
 Imai, Kim, and Wang (2018) proposes a nonparametric generalization of difference-in-differences estimator, which does not rely on the linearity assumption as often done in